nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: 'listening'

 When calling `listen()` from a worker, a 'listening' event is automatically assigned to the server instance.
-When the server is listening a message is send to the master where the 'listening' event is emitted.
+When the server is listening a message is sent to the master where the 'listening' event is emitted.

     cluster.on('listening', function (worker) {